slanted/import/README.md

 2. Now comment out both 'my-element' and 'my-other-element' in the dist/index.html and reload.
 3. Notice that the polymer chunk and element chunks go away.
 4. Now comment out just 'my-other-element'. 'my-element' loads 'my-other-element'.
 Reload the browser, and notice that it still loads the myotherelement chunk.
+5. Lastly, comment out my-element and leave my-other-element.
+Notice that polymer and my-other-elements load, but not my-element

 So its a little like what we used to have with html imports.